4 Well-Designed Craft Beer Websites

 Oliver Brewing Co.

-Speaking of well-curated sites take a look at Oliver Brewing Co I do not know if there IPA is well-crafted but there is surely well crafted.
+Speaking of well-curated sites take a look at Oliver Brewing Co.
 The typography treatment is well thought out and concrete.
 Like Fort Point Beer Co the site also has a showcase of their current selections of beers but does not mimic the color of the can like Fort Point Beer Co does.